jina-ai/jina/.github/2.0/cookbooks/Executor.md

 Every new executor should be inherited directly from `jina.Executor`.

-The 1.x inheritance tree is removed,  `Executor` does not have polymorphism anymore.
+The 1.x inheritance tree is removed. `Executor` no longer has polymorphism.

 You can name your executor class freely.

 ### `__init__` Constructor

-If your executor defines `__init__`, it needs to carry `**kwargs` in the signature and call `super().__init__(**kwargs)` in the body, e.g.
+If your executor defines `__init__`, it needs to carry `**kwargs` in the signature and call `super().__init__(**kwargs)` in the body:

 ```python
 from jina import Executor